sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/api.md

 The `bindID` value specifies how to uniquely identify users when setting permissions:

 - `username`: You can [set permissions](#setting-repository-permissions-for-users) for users by specifying their Sourcegraph usernames.
 Using usernames is **preferred**, as usernames are required to be unique for each user.
 - `email`: You can [set permissions](#setting-repository-permissions-for-users) for users by specifying their email addresses (which must be verified emails associated with their Sourcegraph user account).
-This method can lead to unexpected results if there are multiple sourcegraph user accounts with the same verified email address.
+This method can lead to unexpected results if there are multiple Sourcegraph user accounts with the same verified email address.

 After you enable the permissions API, you must [set permissions](#setting-repository-permissions-for-users) to allow users to view repositories (site admins bypass all permissions checks and can always view all repositories).